-Even finding a covid-19 vaccine won’t be enough to end the pandemic
+Even finding a COVID-19 vaccine won’t be enough to end the pandemic

 Moderna has a factory in a suburb south of Boston capable of producing 100 million doses in a year.
 This month, the company announced a 10-year partnership with Lonza, a Swiss contract development and manufacturing firm that will help it scale up production, with the goal of beginning manufacturing in July.
 The partnership could expand manufacturing capabilities to 1 billion doses a year.

-Stephane Bancel, chief executive of Moderna, said he hopes governments will place large orders with companies like his before the products are formally approved – so that they can spend the next 12 to 18 months making as much vaccine as they can, to be ready for the surge in demand if and when they get the regulatory okay.
+Stephane Bancel, chief executive of Moderna, said he hopes governments will place large orders with companies like his before the products are formally approved — so that they can spend the next 12 to 18 months making as much vaccine as they can, to be ready for the surge in demand if and when they get the regulatory OK.

 “If we start stockpiling now,” he said, “all the products we make between now and launch are available the day of launch.”